codewithpatch/upwork_selenium_scraper/README.md

 4. Make sure to download the chromedriver version corresponding to your OS(Mac, Windows, Linux)

 ## Changing Credentials
+1. Open main.py
+2. Go to line 16 and 17
-1. Open main.py and change USERNAME and PASSWORD variables with your upwork login credentials
+3. change username and password variables with your upwork login credentials

 ## Running the script
 1. From the root directory, run: